Xyst

 4. Simplifies Quinoa's code and its build system.

-Development on Quinoa and Xyst continues on different forks.
+Development on Quinoa and Xyst continues on different forks, targeting different families of problems.

 Funding